Traveling with children

 How does it work?

-Please be aware of additional rules and extensive checks by the Royal Military Police at the borders.
+Keep in mind additional rules and extensive checks by the Royal Military Police at the borders.
 The Royal Military Police checks parents traveling alone with a child into or out of the Schengen area.
 This is done to prevent international child abduction.